GPG

 If a primary key has a S

-itself will do signing job.
+sub key it will use the sub key for signing rather than the primary key.
 So, in our example, we want to delete the sub key

 01265B6DAB6DEA96